-Jeffrey A. Meyer Commissioner Subject: Continuum of Care, FIT/NHNH, Inc., Dover Permanent Housing, SS-2019-BHHS-03-Perma-11
+Jeffrey A. Meyers Commissioner Subject: Continuum of Care, FIT/NHNH, Inc., Home at Last Permanent Housing, SS-2019-BHHS-03-Perma-13

 Notice: This agreement and all of its attachments shall become public upon submission to Governor and Executive Council for approval.
 Any information that is private, confidential or proprietary must be clearly identified to the agency and agreed to in writing prior to signing the contract.